Illinois Cannabis License Guidelines

 Licensing and Enforcement Criteria

-The Illinois Department of Financial and Professional Regulation (IDFPR) is charged under the Cannabis Regulation and Tax Act with implementing and administering multiple aspects of the legal cannabis program, including the licensing and oversight of dispensing organizations, dispensary agents, and agent education providers.
+The Illinois Department of Financial and Professional Regulation (IDFPR) is charged under the Cannabis Regulation and Tax Act with implementing and administrating multiple aspects of the adult-use cannabis program as well as the medical cannabis program, including the licensing and oversight of dispensing organizations, dispensary agents, and agent education providers.

 The IDFPR uses a scoring process to determine who qualifies for a license.
 IDFPR will award you up to 250 points if you provide a satisfactory application containing mandatory elements, including: